Z-stability of twisted group C*-algebras of nilpotent groups: Introduction

 \subsection{Generalized time-frequency analysis}

-We end the paper with an application of our main result to the field of \emph{time-frequency analysis} \cite{Gr01}.
+We apply our main result to the field of time-frequency analysis \cite{Gr01}.
 Among the main objects of study in this area are Gabor systems, which are sequences of time-frequency shifts of a single window function in $L^2(\R^d)$.
 A central problem is to determine which lattices in phase space admit a Gabor frame ---i.e. a Gabor system that has the frame property \eqref{eq:frame}--- or a Riesz sequence \eqref{eq:riesz} (sometimes with additional regularity properties imposed on the window).
 Several instances of this problem have been completely or partially resolved using techniques from operator algebras \cite{Be04,JaLu20,EnsThiVil24}.

 Gabor systems are special cases of so-called coherent systems arising from the representation theory of nilpotent Lie groups.
 The analysis of such function systems has been coined \emph{generalized time-frequency analysis} \cite{Gr21} and has recently received attention in several works; see e.g. \cite{Ou24,GrRo18,GrRoRova20,va24}.

 To set the stage, let $G$ be a connected, simply connected, nilpotent Lie group and let $\pi$ be a projective irreducible unitary representation of $G$ on a Hilbert space $\mathcal{H}_\pi$.
-Here, projective means that
+Here, \emph{projective} means that

 where $\sigma$ is an associated continuous $2$-cocycle on $G$.
-We assume that $\pi$ is square-integrable, that is, all matrix coefficients of $\pi$ lie in $L^2(G)$.
-Under these assumptions there exists a number $d_\pi > 0$ such that
+We assume that $\pi$ is \emph{square-integrable}, that is, all matrix coefficients of $\pi$ lie in $L^2(G)$.
+Under these assumptions there exists a number $d_\pi > 0$ (depending on the Haar measure of $G$) such that

 Given a lattice $\Gamma \subseteq G$ and a \emph{window} $\eta \in \mathcal{H}_\pi$ we can form the associated \emph{coherent system} $\pi(\Gamma) \eta = (\pi(\gamma) \eta)_{\gamma \in \Gamma}$.
 We say that $\pi(\Gamma)$ is a \emph{frame} if there exist constants $c, C > 0$ such that